input-output-hk/cardano-ops/README.md

 # cardano-ops
 NixOps deployment configuration for IOHK/Cardano devops

+TODO's:

+- [ ] Make sure that all shell commands start with ▶

 ## Deploying a testnet

 The following instructions assume you have a Unix system and